-RPC staff will continue to work with local and state incident management officials to address safety hazards on the region's roadways and to reduce the impact of crashes and other incidents on roadway conditions.
-The RPC will use crash data to identify and evaluate high incident locations on study corridors or within study areas to identify potential causes and design interventions.
+Staff will continue to work with local and state incident management officials to address safety hazards on the region's roadways and to reduce the impact of crashes and other incidents on roadway conditions.
+Staff will use crash data to identify and evaluate high incident locations on study corridors or within study areas to identify potential causes and design interventions.
 Crash data will also be analyzed alongside infrastructure data at a systemic level to define potentially hazardous roadway characteristics.

-RPC staff will continue to coordinate with local and national disaster management and emergency response stakeholders on a regular basis, to assess and prepare for hazards and threats to the transportation system and other related critical infrastructure.
+Staff will continue to coordinate with local and national disaster management and emergency response stakeholders on a regular basis, to assess and prepare for hazards and threats to the transportation system and other related critical infrastructure.